sunny/actor/README.md

 end
 ```

-Use `.call` to use them in your application:
+Trigger them in your application with `.call`:

 ```rb
 SendNotification.call